afaden/babelpod/README.md

 # BabelPod

-Add line-in and Bluetooth input to the HomePod (or other AirPlay speakers), intended to run on Raspberry Pi.
+Add line-in and Bluetooth input to the HomePod (or other AirPlay speakers).
+Intended to run on Raspberry Pi.

 ## Getting Started